peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 to line segments.
 * [toString](#H3DU.GraphicsPath_GraphicsPath_toString)<br>Returns this path in the form of a string in SVG path format.
-* [transform](#H3DU.GraphicsPath_GraphicsPath_transform)<br>Returns a modified version of this path that is transformed according to the given affine transform.
+* [transform](#H3DU.GraphicsPath_GraphicsPath_transform)<br>Returns a modified version of this path that is transformed according to the given affine transformation (a transformation that keeps straight lines straight and parallel lines parallel).
 * [union](#H3DU.GraphicsPath.GraphicsPath_union)<br>Computes the combination of this path's shape with another path's shape.
 * [xor](#H3DU.GraphicsPath.GraphicsPath_xor)<br>Computes the shape contained in either this path or another path,